Remi-Coulom/joedb/doc/source/intro.rst

 Cons:

-- It is necessary to read the whole data history when opening a joedb file.
-This may be slow for large amounts of data.
-For a server application that is rarely restarted, a slow startup time is not a big problem.
-But if the application has to be rapidly responsive at startup, and the database is big, then joedb might not be a good choice.
 - The joedb file may become very big compared to the size of the data for a database that has a lot of updates and deletes.
 If necessary, it is possible to compact the journal file and keep only the most recent state.
 But this operation is not done transparently and may be slow.
 - joedb is an embedded database: it does not have the flexibility of the traditional client/server architecture where multiple separately-programmed clients can connect to the same database server. joedb can be used inside a server, but the programmer has to implement the server logic.
 - The database schema is statically determined at compile-time, and cannot change during the execution of a compiled application.
 The schema of a joedb file can be modified by a separate tool, and schema-modifications operations are logged in the joedb file.
 But such schema modifications cannot occur during the execution of a compiled application.